dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/when-to-use-scrum-waterfall-vs-scrum-vs-kanban-vs-scrumban.md

 <p>The heavy Scrum process is vital to this type of project.
 Every single meeting and the restrictions of a committed sprint serve a real purpose and are advantageous to the success of a project.</p>

-<p>However, if a project doesn't have the requirements listed from above then Scrum can very quickly become uneconomical.</p>
+<p>However, if a project doesn't have any of the requirements listed above then Scrum can very quickly become uneconomical.</p>

 <h2>Waterfall is okay if nothing is expected to change</h2>